redbrick/static-site/source/help/exams/helpdesk-test-2017-agm/index.md

 17. All of my redbrick email goes to my dcu account, can I stop this?
 (3)

-18. I’m trying to use vim but I am used to gedit and I pressed ctrl+s now it is frozen what do I do?
+18. I'm trying to use vim but I am used to gedit and I pressed ctrl+s now it is frozen what do I do?
 (3)

 19. You were making changes to a helpdesk script to go on the redbrick github but your partner also made a change to the script and you have a merge conflict.
 How would you get around this.
 (4)